VedAstro/VedAstro/ChatAPI/readme.md

 # push code and build in azure (sometimes faster)
 ` az acr build --registry vedastrochatapi --image chat-api .`

+NOTE: live ACA server needs to be restarted for new image to kick in

 # build local then push to Azure

  credentials from Access keys blade.